spettroscopio/Gamedev/README.md

 # Gamedev stuff
-This repository contains the stuff I'm writing while experimenting with OpenGL and game development using Purebasic.<br>
+This repository contains the code I'm writing while experimenting with OpenGL and game development using Purebasic.<br>
 <br>
 At the moment the repo contains:<br>